PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 # Install-PowerShell7 Command

-This RFC proposes adding a `Install-PowerShell7` command to Windows to perform a simplified installation of the latest Long Term Service (LTS) release of PowerShell 7.
-Options through parameters are provided to specify Stable, Preview, or LTS releases.
+This RFC proposes adding a `install-powershell7` command to Windows to perform a simplified installation of the latest Long Term Service (LTS) release of PowerShell 7.

 ## Motivation